 There have been some changes recently to the provision of care for older and vulnerable members of our community.
 See below for information on the change to services.

 Commonwealth Home Support Program

-The Commonwealth Home Support Program (CHSP) will be delivered by Benetas from 1 July 2022.
+The Commonwealth Home Support Program (CHSP) is now delivered by Benetas as of 1 July 2022.

 CHSP is a Commonwealth Government Program that helps senior Australians access entry-level support services to live independently and safely at home.
 This program targets people who are:

 - 65 years or older (50 years or older for Aboriginal or Torres Strait Islander people), or

 - 50 years or older (45 years or older for Aboriginal and Torres Strait Islander people) and on a low income, homeless, or at risk of being homeless.

 Eligibility for this program is based on support needs and age.

 Benetas is a leading not-for-profit aged care provider with a mission to provide older Victorians, their families, and carers with a full range of quality community-based services such as home care, and in-home nursing; respite services; residential care and retirement living communities across Melbourne and regional Victoria.